arjunkhode/Color-induced-pixel-sort/README.md

 # Color-induced-pixel-sort
-Processing program with color boosting for pixel sort
+Processing program with color induction for pixel sort

 Files must be placed in a folder with the same name as that of the pde file